bvarnai/respository-installer/README.md

 Since the configuration is also branch specific, we need to know how to get a branch from the SCM.
 This means assembling a URL used by `curl` to get the configuration.
 The following SCM types are supported:
   - github - GitHub *[default]*
   - bitbucket_server - Bitbucket Enterprise (server/data center)
-  - static - simple http
+  - static - Simple HTTP

-:warning: This is only used for configuration discovery, you can use any platform for your projects
+:warning: This is only used for configuration discovery, you can use any platform later for your projects

 #### GitHub

-To access raw content, such as downloading a file, GitHub's URL pattern is the following:
+To access raw content, such as downloading a file, GitHub's URL format is the following:

 ```
 https://#token#@raw.githubusercontent.com/<user or organization>/<repo name>/#branch#/<path to file>/<file name>
 ```
-**installer** uses the `##` markers to assemble the correct URL
+**installer** uses the `##` markers to insert and assemble the correct URL

-- `#token#` is replaced with `INSTALLER_CONFIG_TOKEN` environment variable which hold your *Personal access token* or PAT.
+- `#token#` is replaced with `INSTALLER_CONFIG_TOKEN` environment variable which holds your *Personal access token* or PAT.
 To create PAT follow the offical guide [Creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
-- `#branch#` is replaced with the currect branch (there is no manual setting)
+- `#branch#` is replaced with the currect branch (this done automatically)

 :bulb: Token is only needed for private repositories.
 Make sure you set `repo` scope (and nothing more) when creating the PAT
 ![github-pat](docs/github-pat.png)